 My best friend’s mother, Joan, used to make the best chicken.
-I was very close to Joan, and paid attention when she cooked.
-I think this was my favorite, and she was nice enough to give me the recipe.
+I was very close to Joan and paid attention when she cooked.
+This was my favorite, and she was nice enough to give me the recipe.

-I loved Joan for other reasons, too.
+There were more reasons for me to love her so much.
 Joan was the manager of a high-end gift shop in Beverly Hills, and she had very good taste.
 Her house was beautifully decorated, and well-organized.
 Everything had a place, and everything had a job, even the legs on the cast iron dining room table.
-It’s job was to bite us on the toe as we passed by it and weren’t paying attention.
+Its job was to bite us on the toe as we passed by it and weren’t paying attention.

 The only thing Joan did not teach me was about fresh water chestnuts.
 My grocer taught me about those.
 They look like ginger fingers, and sliced thinly, they are very crisp with a nice flavor.
 I don’t know about you, but I always avoid water chestnuts when I find them in Chinese food because those have no flavor.
 But, the fresh ones?
 They have a very subtle flavor, almost like a potato.
 If you can find them, I highly recommend them.